Game Boy Advance Video: Disadvantages

 Because of the low capacity of Game Boy Advance cartridges (normally ranging from 4 to 32 MB, though the video cartridges can reach sizes of 64 MB) and the length of the video content (generally feature-length movies and episodes), GBA Video Paks are heavily compressed, with visual artifacts marring nearly every frame.
 The image quality has a similar appearance to early Cinepak compression, and the "quilting" and color bleeding effect found in other compressed video formats is also present.
 The opening theme for Pokémon is also slightly shortened.
 Also, in cases where certain videos are available both as a 45-minute two-part episodes or a 22-minute edited version, the 22-minute version is used.
 The proprietary codec created by DC Studios is described in detail in the Majesco patents.

 Additional information

-Game Boy Advance Video Paks were the feature prize in Vol. 183 of Nintendo Power Magazine, as part of its players poll sweepstakes, in which five grand prize winners would receive a Game Boy Advance SP and twenty GBA Video Paks.
+Game Boy Advance Video Paks were the feature prize in the October 2004 issue of Nintendo Power as part of its players poll sweepstakes, in which five grand prize winners would receive a Game Boy Advance SP and 20 GBA Video Paks.
 Most GBA Video Paks cost US$9.95 and feature 40 to 45 minutes of video content.
 GBA Video Movie Paks cost US$19.99 and feature up to a 90-minute movie.
 Some GBA Video Movie Paks came packaged with headphones.

 List of published titles

-The following titles and episodes were released in the Game Boy Advance Video:
+The following titles and episodes were released on Game Boy Advance Video: